lukehutton/streamlauncher/README.md

 How to install
 -------
-1. Download prequisites above
+1. Download prequisites above.
+Use the installer for Livestreamer bundled with RTMPDump (not .zip installation).
+Tested with version v1.11.1.
 2. Download and install latest in [downloads](https://github.com/lukehutton/streamlauncher/releases)
-3. Set the correct paths in the Settings dialog for Livestreamer and media player installations
+3. Set the correct paths in the Settings dialog for Livestreamer and media player installations.
-4. Set proper file caching for the media player under Media Player Args (See http://livestreamer.readthedocs.org/en/latest/issues.html#enable-caching-in-your-player) i.e. for vlc, --file-caching=5000 and for mplayer2, -cache 4096
+4. Set proper file caching for the media player under Media Player Args:
+   (See http://livestreamer.readthedocs.org/en/latest/issues.html#enable-caching-in-your-player)
+   i.e. for vlc, --file-caching=5000 and for mplayer2, -cache 4096